Skip to main content

 Simply input the row number that contains your new column names.

-To activate this version of the Dynamic Rename tool, connect a dataset to the o anchor.
-See Example 2 below for an example.
+To activate this version of the Dynamic Rename tool, connect a dataset to the H anchor.
+See the exampels below

 1